Jerry Adair: Baltimore Orioles

+In 1964, the Orioles had Aparicio at shortstop (via a 1963 trade), Adair at second base, and Brooks Robinson playing third base.
+Aparicio led American League shortstops with a .979 fielding percentage, Adair led the league's second basemen with a .994 fielding percentage (making only five errors all year), and Robinson led AL third basemen with a .972 fielding percentage.
+Orioles first baseman Norm Siebern was third among AL first basemen in fielding percentage.
+Both Robinson (16 consecutive Gold Glove Awards) and Aparicio (nine Gold Glove Awards) were elected to the Hall of Fame, in large part based on their fielding ability.
+Aparicio and Adair ultimately played three years together (1963-1965), and are considered one of the top middle infield combinations in baseball history.
+Their combined fielding percentage during that time was .984.

 Once, during the 1964 season, he was struck in the mouth by a bad throw during the first game of a doubleheader with the Detroit Tigers.
 The resulting laceration required 11 stitches, but Adair was back in the park in uniform in time to play the entire second game.
+In 1964, the Orioles finished in third place, two games behind the Yankees for the AL championship.

-In 1965, 28-year-old Adair hit .259 with 7 home runs and a career-high 66 RBI in 157 games with the Orioles.
+In 1965, 28-year-old Adair hit .259 with 7 home runs and a career-high 66 RBIs in 157 games with the Orioles.
 He was among American League leaders with 157 games (8th in the AL), 582 at bats (10th in the AL), 26 doubles (7th in the AL), 115 singles (10th in the AL) and 6 sacrifice flies (8th in the AL).
 As a result, Adair finished 17th in the AL MVP vote that was won by Zoilo Versalles of the Minnesota Twins.
+He again led all AL second basemen in fielding percentage (.985), and Aparicio led all shortstops (.971).
+Over the course of the 1964 and 1965 seasons, Adair set a Major League record for second basemen when he handled 458 consecutive chances without committing an error.
+His record was broken by Manny Trillo in 1982.

 Chicago White Sox

-On June 13, 1966, Adair was traded by the Orioles with minor leaguer John Riddle to the Chicago White Sox for Eddie Fisher.
+On June 12, 1966, Adair was traded by the Orioles with minor leaguer John Riddle to the Chicago White Sox for Eddie Fisher.
+He had been supplanted by Davey Johnson as the starting second base to begin the regular season and angrily requested to be traded "any place but Washington; Washington's too near Baltimore."
+In 105 games with the White Sox, Adair started more games at shortstop than second base, and batted .243 with four home runs for the White Sox.